nishantwrp/gsoc-organizations/README.md

 ## Tech Stack

-- [Gatsby](https://www.gatsbyjs.com/) - Gatsby is the frontend framework for developing this site.
+- [Gatsby](https://www.gatsbyjs.com/) - Gatsby is the frontend framework used for developing this site.
 - [Redoc](https://redocly.github.io/redoc/) - Redoc is used for generating api docs.

 ## 💫 Deployment Status